NH35/Asteroid.js/README.md

 # Asteroid.js
-A basic version of the arcade game Asteroid in canvas js
+A basic version of the arcade game Asteroids in canvas js